solo-io/supergloo/docs/content/concepts/architecture.md

 weight: 20
 ---

-This document details the architecture of Gloo Mesh, which informs how Gloo Mesh is deploy and operated.
+This document details the architecture of Gloo Mesh, which informs how Gloo Mesh is deployed and operated.

 ## Components